mattdeboard/ticket-to-ride/README.md

 # ttr

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of the board game [Ticket to Ride](http://www.daysofwonder.com/tickettoride/en/usa/overview/).

-## Usage
+## Why?

-FIXME
+Ticket to Ride (ttr) is basically a board game about graph traversal.
+I've been curious about graph databases and the like for awhile and decided this would be a good context to look into them.
+I wound up settling on [Neo4j Community Edition](http://www.neo4j.org/download).

 ## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Source Copyright © 2014 Matt DeBoard.
+Distributed under the Eclipse Public License, the same as Clojure uses.
+See the file COPYING.